Najat A. Saliba: Research and career

 She established the first Lebanese atmospheric pollutants database.
 She became concerned about the open-air burning of Lebanese waste; and showed that the incineration could increase the amount of carcinogens in the air by 2,300%.
 She showed a variety of toxins are emitted during the burning of waste, and measured their concentration at the top of a four-story apartment building in Beirut.
 She identified particulate matter and polycyclic aromatic hydrocarbons as well as lead, cadmium, titanium and arsenic from metal burning.
 Saliba contributed to the American University of Beirut Guide to Municipal Solid Waste.
 She established international protocols for the chemical studies of water pipes.
 Saliba develops innovative materials and methods to study atmospheric pollutants.
 In 2018 Saliba's American University of Beirut Nature Conservation Center was selected as one of the top influencing organisations in the regeneration movement by Lush.

 Saliba also studied the effects of the Beirut Port Explosion on the atmospheric pollutants in the city of Beirut.
 She also warned against potential hazardous chemicals and pollutants that were dispersed and called on the people of Beirut to take necessary precautions.

 Saliba is an editor of PeerJ.

 She was featured in Nature in 2022 in the "Where I Work" session, describing her work connecting researchers and the local community.

 In politics

 Najat Saliba became involved politically after the 2020 Beirut Port Explosion.
-She ran in the 2022 Lebanese general election alongside Mark Daou in a newly created coalition called "Taqqadum" ("progress" in Arabic) as a new face against the 50-year ruling political class.
+She ran in the 2022 Lebanese general election as a new face against the 50-year ruling political class.
 She won a seat in the parliament representing the Maronite sect of the Chouf district.